 When students arrive late, they disrupt classes and forgo opportunities to learn.
 Furthermore, they unfairly interfere with other students' opportunities to learn.
 Promptness is essential to student success.
 A student in grades 7-12 will be considered tardy for class if not in the classroom before the last bell to start that period.
-To view class start times, please see page 65 under Jr/Sr High Class Schedule.
+To view class start times, please see the appendix.

 Students are allowed to be tardy $\underline{6}$ times per year.
 This is not $\underline{6}$ times per class but a total of $\underline{6}$ for the entire year.
-After the 6^{th} tardy, the following consequences will result:
+After the 6th tardy, the following consequences will result:

-- 1. 7th tardy-parents will be notified by mail and the student will receive a lunch detention. - 2.
-8th tardy--parents will be notified by mail and the student will receive a lunch detention.9th tardy-parents will be notified by mail and the student will receive 2 lunch detentions. - 3.
-10th tardy-parents will be notified by mail and the student will receive a 30 minute after-school detention. - 4.
-11th or more tardies-parents will be notified by mail the student will receive a 1 hour after school detention.
+- 1. 7th tardy-parents/guardians will be notified by mail and the student will receive a lunch detention. - 2.
+8th tardy-parents/guardians will be notified by mail and the student will receive a lunch detention - 3.
+9th tardy-parents/guardians will be notified by mail and the student will receive 2 lunch detentions. - 4.
+10th tardy-parents/guardians will be notified by mail and the student will receive a 30 minute after-school detention. - 5.
+11th or more tardies-parents/guardians will be notified by mail the student will receive a 1 hour after school detention.